The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 The QR codes associated with them are then easily presented to the border officials using the mobile device, allowing travelers to skip the need to be quarantined upon arrival in Europe.
 It is worth noting that the International Air Transport Association (IATA) has also developed the same mobile application, called the IATA Travel Pass, which helps travelers travel with coronavirus-related restrictions.

-However, on the other hand, the European Union Aviation Safety Agency (EASA) and the European Centre for Disease Prevention and Control (ECDC) sought an exemption from the quarantine restriction for those traveling across the globe for 72 hours and less December.
+However, on the other hand, the European Union Aviation Safety Agency (EASA) and the European Centre for Disease Prevention and Control (ECDC) sought an exemption from the quarantine restriction for those traveling across the globe for 72 hours and less in December.

 The World Travel and Tourism Council (WTTC) has embraced the suggestion, indicating that it may reactivate the business tourism industry in international locations and significantly boost the economy.
+If ETIAS and Covid pandemic is not going to change things up, that is.

 Gloria Guevara, president, and executive director of the WTTC Gloria Guevara, executive director and president of the WTTC, stated:

-“The revival of business travel is essential in accelerating the economic recovery across the globe like last year. inbound business travel to Europe represented USD 111.3 billion while worldwide it was greater than USD 272 billion.”
+“The revival of business travel is essential in accelerating the economic recovery across the globe like last year.
+Inbound business travel to Europe represented USD 111.3 billion while worldwide it was greater than USD 272 billion.”

 COVID testing before departure rather than on arrival is a different method to eliminate barriers and promote mobility.